-- is disabled or has certain health conditions and has specific additional needs - has special educational needs (SEN) (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit - is at risk of modern slavery, trafficking or sexual or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues or domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation (FGM) or forced marriage - is a privately fostered child - is persistently absent from education, including persistent absences for part of the school day appropriate action being taken.
+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (SEN) (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit - is at risk of modern slavery, trafficking or sexual or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues or domestic abuse - is misusing alcohol and other drugs themselves - is at risk of 'honour'-based abuse such as Female Genital Mutilation (FGM) or forced marriage - is a privately fostered child

+Knowing what to look out for is vital to the early identification of abuse and neglect and specific safeguarding issues such as child criminal exploitation and child sexual exploitation.
+If staff are unsure, they should always speak to the DSL (or deputy).
+If in exceptional circumstances the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from children's social care.
 In these circumstances, any action taken should be shared with the DSL as soon as is practically possible.

-Knowing what to look out for is vital to the early identification of abuse and neglect and specific safeguarding issues such as child criminal exploitation and child sexual exploitation.
-If staff are unsure, they should always speak to the DSL (or alternate).
-If in exceptional circumstances the DSL (or alternate) is not available, this should not delay

-Appendix A contains a list of all the staff/governors/trustees with responsibility for safeguarding for each of the Trust's schools.
+Details of the school's safeguarding team are on the front of this policy.